Adversarial Policies: Attacking Deep Reinforcement Learning: Discussion

 \section{Discussion}

-We have proposed a novel threat model for reinforcement learning where the attacker controls an agent acting in the same environment as the victim.
-The attacker cannot directly modify the victim's observations, but can choose an adversarial policy that takes actions creating \textit{natural} observations that are adversarial.
-We have shown that adversarial policies exist in a range of zero-sum simulated robotics games against state-of-the-art victims trained via self-play to be robust to adversaries.
+\textbf{Contributions}.
+Our paper makes three key contributions. \textbf{First}, we have proposed a novel threat model of \textit{natural} adversarial observations produced by an adversarial policy taking actions in a shared environment. \textbf{Second}, we demonstrate that adversarial policies exist in a range of zero-sum simulated robotics games against state-of-the-art victims trained via self-play to be robust to adversaries. \textbf{Third}, we verify the adversarial policies win by confusing the victim, not by learning a generally strong policy.
+Specifically, we find the adversary induces highly off-distribution activations in the victim, and that victim performance \textit{increases} when it is blind to the adversary's position.

-Moreover, we find that the adversarial policies win not by becoming generally strong players, but rather by taking actions that confuse the victim.
-We verify this through qualitative observations of the adversary's behavior, and from showing that the performance of the victim \textit{improves} when it is blind to the position of the adversary.
-Furthermore, our evaluation suggests victims in high-dimensional environments are more vulnerable to adversarial policies, and show adversarial policies induce highly off-distribution activations in the victim.
+\textbf{Self-play}.
 While it may at first appear unsurprising that a policy trained as an adversary against another RL policy would be able to exploit it, we believe that this observation is highly significant.
-First, the policies we have attacked were explicitly trained via self-play to minimize exploitability.
-The same type of technique has been used in a number of works focused on playing adversarial games directly against humans, where minimizing exploitability is paramount~\parencite{silver:2017,openai:2018}.
+The policies we have attacked were explicitly trained via self-play to be robust.
+Although it is known that self-play with deep RL may not converge, or converge only to a local rather than global Nash, self-play has been used with great success in a number of works focused on playing adversarial games directly against humans~\parencite{silver:2018,openai:2018}.
+Our work shows that even apparently strong self-play policies can harbor serious but hard to find failure modes, demonstrating these theoretical limitations are practically relevant and highlighting the need for careful testing.

-Second, the use of fixed victim policies reflects what is likely to be a common use case.
-In safety critical systems, where attacks like these would be most concerning, it is standard practice to validate a model and then freeze it, so as to ensure that the deployed model does not develop any new issues due to retraining.
-Therefore, our attack profile is a realistic reflection of what we might see with RL-trained policies in real-world settings, such as with autonomous vehicles.

-Furthermore, even if the target victim uses continual learning, it may be possible to train against a fixed proxy victim.
-The attacker could use imitation learning on the target victim to produce a proxy.
-Alternatively, in consumer applications such as self-driving vehicles, the attacker can buy a copy of the system and periodically factory reset it.
-Once an adversarial policy has been trained against the proxy, the attacker may be able to transfer this policy to the target, exploiting it until it adapts.

-Our results suggest a number of directions for future work.
-The ease with which policies can be attacked highlights the need for effective defenses.
-It may be possible to detect adversarial attacks using the density model on activations, in which case one could fallback to a conservative policy.